GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 Navigate to the hostname of the proxy server provided in the `Settings` option.

 ## Monitoring

-Cluster Manager offers monitoring of the servers in the cluster to help better understand performance and potential issues.
+Cluster Manager monitors the servers in the cluster to help better understand performance and potential issues.

+!!!
+Note
+    Cluster Manager must be connected to the cluster in order to take advantage of monitoring features.

 Navigate to the `Monitoring` tab in the left-hand menu to see details about the servers in the cluster.

 ![Monitoring Screen](../img/Cluster_Manager-15.png)

 ## Logging
-Logging gathers logs from all the nodes for troubleshooting.
-These logs can be sorted by log type (oxAuth, oxTrust, HTTPD[Apache2], OpenDJ and Redis), Host and also string search filters for easy sorting.
+Cluster Manager gathers logs from all the nodes in the cluster for troubleshooting.
+Logs can be sorted by log type (oxAuth, oxTrust, HTTPD[Apache2], OpenDJ and Redis), Host and also string search filters for easy sorting.

+!!!
+Note
+    Cluster Manager must be connected to the cluster in order to take advantage of logging features.

 Navigate to the `Logging` tab in the left-hand muni to view and sort logs related to servers in the cluster.